AustP/react-flux/README.md

 const store = flux.auth;
 ```

-Now that we have a reference to the store, we can use the two methods available from a store object: `selectState` and `useState`.
-(See [When to use selectState/selectStatus vs useState/useStatus](#when-to-use-selectstateselectstatus-vs-usestateusestatus)).
-Both of these methods take a string as their parameter.
-The string that is passed will be used to first look if there is a matching selector.
-If there is a matching selector, the selector function will be ran.
-If there is no matching selector, the string will be used as a key to acccess the store's state.
+Now that we have a reference to the store, we can use the two methods available from the store object: `selectState` and `useState`.
+(See [When to Call the select* Methods vs the use* Methods](#when-to-call-the-select-methods-vs-the-use-methods)).
+Both of these methods take a string as their first parameter.
+This string will be used to look for a matching selector function.
+If there is a matching selector function, it will be ran with any additional parameters being passed to it.
+If there is no matching selector fun, the string will be used as a key to acccess the store's state.
+If no matching key is found in the state, the method will return `undefined`.

 ```(tsx)
 export default function UserName() {